quintenedwardwilliams/quintenedwardwilliams/README.md

 ---

-*This repository is used to document my design process, case studies, and thoughts on UX for developer tools.*
+*This repository is used to document my design process, case studies, and thoughts on creating products informed by UX Research and Design.*